zhenkewu/CFRL/docs/source/customizations/custom_preprocessors.rst

 ==========================

-In addition to :code:`SequentialPreprocessor`, users can also define custom preprocessors and use them in CFRL.
+In addition to :code:`SequentialPreprocessor`, users can also define custom preprocessors and use them in PyCFRL.

-To ensure a custom preprocessor is compatible with CFRL, it must inherit from the :code:`Preprocessor` class provided by the :code:`preprocessor` module.
+To ensure a custom preprocessor is compatible with PyCFRL, it must inherit from the :code:`Preprocessor` class provided by the :code:`preprocessor` module.
 That is,

 - The custom preprocessor should be a subclass of :code:`Preprocessor`.